Send the link below via email or IMCopy

 Conventions are non-legal rules that governments adhere to.

-Examples of this include a new convention by Gordon Brown that Parliament should debate and vote on any military action that the UK takes part in.
+Examples of this include a new convention proposed by Gordon Brown that Parliament should debate and vote on any military action that the UK takes part in.

-The Government is required to step down if it is defeated on a major piece of legislation.
+The Government is also required to step down if it is defeated on a major piece of legislation.

 What are the problems of this convention?

 Developed in the 20th century it has never been used.

 The convention that the Monarch will not challenge the democratic will of Parliament.

 Royal Assent is when the monarch adds their signature to a bill passed by Parliament, thereby enacting it as law.